On alternating-conjugate splitting methods: Constructing alternating-conjugate schemes

 \paragraph{Unitary flows.}

 We check next the same methods in the linear unitary system

 where $H$ is taken as a $10 \times 10$ complex Hermitian matrix and $u_0 \in \mathbb{C}^{10}$, both chosen at random.
 Again, we split $H$ into two parts and take the Strang splitting as the basic scheme.
 We integrate until a final time $t_f = 40$ and check the preservation of the energy $\mathcal{H}(u) = \overline{u}^T H u$ as before.
-The results are depicted in Figure \ref{figure.6} (right).
+The results are depicted in Figure \ref{figure.6} (right), {where the same notation has been used for the methods}.
 Notice that in this case, all methods require using complex arithmetic, so there is no overcost for the new alternating-conjugate schemes.
 Although, as we have seen before, stability is an issue in this case when using complex coefficients, in practice the threshold value $h^*$ is quite large, specially for method \eqref{nac6}, which shows the best efficiency for all values of $h$ tested.
 Observe that it also compares favorably with the most efficient standard 8th-order scheme with real coefficients on a wide range of values of $h$.